camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 = Conclusion

-// TODO: Add conclusion
+The `std::trivially_relocate` primitive, while valuable, is insufficient for a number of important, real-world use cases involving `realloc`-driven optimizations, serialization, and cross-language interoperability.
+We propose a minimal, orthogonal primitive, `std::restart_lifetime`, which decomposes relocation into its constituent parts: a byte-wise copy and a subsequent lifetime restart.
+This separation of concerns directly enables the aforementioned use cases.
+Crucially, it provides a portable and ergonomic pathway for interoperability with other languages, such as Rust, supporting critical industry-wide memory safety initiatives.
+Given its importance as a completion of the trivial relocatability feature set and its low implementation cost, we believe this proposal should be considered for C++26.

 = Acknowledgments

-We want to gatefully acknowledge Pablo Halpern for suggesting an ARM64e implementation that doesn't require an `origin` pointer, greatly simplifying the interface.
-We also want to acknowledge Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assistance, and the P2786 authors for valuable feedback.
+We want to acknowledge Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assistance, and the P2786 authors for valuable feedback.

 #bibliography("references.yml", style: "ieee")